You can join 4-H any time of year, but the best time to join a 4-H Community Club is in the fall of the year when the 4-H year begins (September)*

-Community Club: Sometimes known as a multi-project, variety or general club – involves members of a variety of ages and interests.
-Its average size is 20 to 25 members, but it may have more than 100 members.
+Community Club: Involves members of a variety of ages and interests.
+In Waukesha County the average size for a community club is 20 to 25 members, but it may have more than 100 members.
 All members attend the “general” club meetings, which may be held monthly throughout the year.
 Club meetings include group-building activities, business and educational programs.
 Each member also participates in one or more project groups.
 These meet on a variable schedule at other times throughout the year under the guidance of a volunteer project leader.

 *Youth joining a Community Club after March 1 will be unable to show their 4-H projects at that year’s County Fair and will not be eligible for awards or for the discounted rates for summer Camp.

 **If you are a returning 4-H family and came here to find step-by-step re-enrollment instructions, here they are: 4HOnline-Re-Enroll.**